Overview

 The following parameters are commonly used.
 For a complete list, see the plugin reference links in the Additional resources section.

-Controls the randomness of the model's output.
-Higher values, for example 0.8, make the output more random, while lower values, for example 0.2, make it more focused and deterministic.
+temperaturefloatDefault: 0.1Sampling temperature that controls the randomness of the model's output.
+Higher values make the output more random, while lower values make it more focused and deterministic.
+Range of valid values can vary by model.

 Additional resources